 - For the white chocolate, I love using the whole foods mini white chocolate chips, because they melt so easily!

-- You can also use regular white chocolate chips, chocolate wafers, or even a chopped up white chocolate bar for the chocolate this recipe calls for.
+- You can also use regular white chocolate chips, white chocolate wafers, or even a chopped up white chocolate bar for the chocolate this recipe calls for.

 - The ratio of heavy cream is different if you white candy melts.
 Candy melts cannot be swapped for the white chocolate in this recipe!
 They are not interchangeable.